 This evening, one of our Regional Chefs will arrive at your villa to begin preparing your authentic Italian meal.
 Sit back and relax as plate after plate of delicious Italian fare is brought before you.

-The fabulous thing about having a Local Host included in your villa experience is that she or he can add some very personal and individual touches to your week.
 Visiting three wineries in one day is great but what if you also stopped off at a quiet, small hamlet to see a hidden fresco, or took a detour to visit a private estate with an Italian garden, or found a local cashmere shop with outlet prices?
-Your Local Host can make your wine day one to remember.
+HV can make your wine day one to remember.

 Dinner at the villa

 After being out all day why not take it easy tonight by pairing some of the excellent wines you have purchased during the day with a take home meal — homemade lasagna, tagliatelle, or roast chicken are some of the options– from the local catering shop.
-Your Local Host will arrange and place the order for you to pick up upon return.
-Or if you are thinking that you want a full service meal, your local host can arrange for a local cook to come in and have dinner prepared for when you return from the vineyards.
+Or if you are thinking that you want a full service meal, we can arrange for a local cook to come in and have dinner prepared for when you return from the vineyards.

 Once the arch rival of neighboring Gubbio, Perugia has blossomed as the modern day capital of Umbria.
 Thanks to the energy of a major university and a vibrant artistic and music community, a visit here offers a refreshing big-city change of pace from the charming sameness of the region’s hill towns.